brson/contract-game/doc/notes.md

 ## Learnings and Tips

+- The [polkadot explorer][pex] can connect to your devnet.
+  Click on the "Polkadot" dropdown menu in the top left, then the "development" dropdown;
+  select "local node",
+  then click "switch".
 - The ink learning curve is steep &mdash;
   expect for the first few weeks to be tough
 - canvas-node is pretty far behind substrate master.